kihuni/Explore-Backend/README.md

 ### Prerequisites

 If you are new to Python, no worries!
 We have a dedicated resource that covers Python from the beginner level.
 You can access it [here](https://github.com/kihuni/Explore-Backend/tree/main/Intro-to-Python-article).
-This branch provides a solid foundation in Python programming, ensuring you have the necessary skills to proceed with backend development.
+This resource provides a solid foundation in Python programming, ensuring you have the necessary skills to proceed with backend development.

 #### Setting Up Your Development Environment
 Before diving into API development, let's set up your development environment: